Ukraine, pro-Russia separatists carry out landmark prisoner exchange | DW | 29.12.2019

 Pro-Russia separatists and the Kyiv government carried out a landmark prisoner swap of Ukrainian soldiers in exchange for Ukraine-held separatists on Sunday near the rebel-controlled town of Gorlivka.

-It is unclear exactly how many people were involved in the swap, but officials previously said that separatists would get 87 prisoners while 55 people would be handed over to Kyiv.
+It is unclear exactly how many people were involved in the swap, but officials and Russian press previously said separatists would get 87 prisoners while 55 people would be handed over to Kyiv.

-The exchange was agreed upon by Russian President Vladimir Putin and Ukrainian President Volodymyr Zelenskiy in Paris in December, in a meeting that Germany helped broker.
+The exchange was agreed upon by Russian President Vladimir Putin and Ukrainian President Volodymyr Zelenskiy in Paris in December, in a meeting that France and Germany helped broker.

 The swap took place in the rebel-controlled Donetsk region.
 "At the Mayorske checkpoint the process of releasing detained persons has begun," the official Twitter account of the Ukrainian president said on Sunday.